nthatilebogo/Machine-Learning-Fundamentals---Supervised-Unsupervised-Learning/README.md

 # Machine-Learning-Fundamentals---Supervised-Unsupervised-Learning
 This repository provides a comprehensive introduction to machine learning, a subfield of Artificial Intelligence (AI) that equips computers with the ability to learn from data.
-This repository provides a comprehensive introduction to machine learning, a subfield of Artificial Intelligence (AI) that equips computers with the ability to learn from data.

 •	Regression Analysis: Explores relationships between variables for continuous prediction tasks (e.g., price forecasting).